Kaplan Commitment Trial Period

 - If you are enrolled in a graduate or postbaccalaureate program, you must supply an official transcript showing completion of a bachelor's degree or higher credential, as required by your program of study.

+- Foreign credentials submitted for proof of degree must be evaluated by an approved third-party agency.
 Applicants presenting a 3-year bachelor's degree will be reviewed on a case-by-case basis by the relevant Dean.